ELthomasoPostfix/KCUI/documentation.md

 A `Wave` object simply specifies the counts of each enemy type that should be spawned in a particular wave.
 Actually instantiating the required enemy objects seems to happen by invoking `List<EnemyBlueprint> EnemyManager::GetEnemies(Wave, int, bool)` given a `Wave` object as a recipe, to generate a list `List<EnemyBlueprint>` of actual enemy objects.
 Though at that point, the enemies have not yet been added to the scene.

 Namely, the method `void EnemyManager::SpawnWave(Wave, int, Side)` is the API for spawning a `Wave`, meaning it takes a `Wave` as input, then invokes `EnemyManager::GetEnemies` given that wave to instantiate the enemies, and passes the resulting list to a particular `Portal` object (the closest portal given a left/right kingdom side) by invoking the spawner function `void Portal::SpawnEnemies(ICollection<EnemyBlueprint>, bool)` to queue that list of enemies for spawning.
 Note that `Portal::HandleOnDeath` and `Portal::SpawnDefenseWave` directly invoke `Portal::SpawnEnemies`, bypassing `EnemyManager::SpawnWave`.

+A wave is either spawned on both sides simultaneously, or on one side at a time.
+The function `EnemyManager::SpawnWave` is invoked by two functions to implement spawning a wave on one or two sides.

+1. `DirectorEvent::Execute(float)` invokes `EnemyManager::SpawnWave` iff. `DirectorEvent.type == DirectorEvent.Type.SpawnWave`.
+The method `List<DirectorEvent> Day::EventsWave(Wave,int)` returns a list containing an event of type `DirectorEvent.Type.ScheduleWave` for each side that a wave should be spawned on.
+    - **Both sides**: If `Wave.spawnOnBothSides == true` then `Day::EventsWave(Wave,int)` returns a list of *two* `DirectorEvent.Type.ScheduleWave` events so that a wave is scheduled for both the left and right side simultaneously.
+    - **One side**: If `Wave.spawnOnBothSides == false` then `Day::EventsWave(Wave,int)` returns a list of *one* `DirectorEvent.Type.ScheduleWave` event.
+It performs a 50/50 coin flip to randomly, uniformly decide which of the two sides (right xor left) the wave should spawn at.
+1. `EnemyManager::SpawnWaveImmediate(Wave)` always invokes `EnemyManager::SpawnWave` directly instead of relying on `DirectorEvent` objects!
+    - **Both sides**: If `Wave.spawnOnBothSides == true` then `void EnemyManager::SpawnWaveImmediate(Wave)` spawns a wave on both the left and right sides simultaneously.
+    - **One side**: If `Wave.spawnOnBothSides == false` then `void EnemyManager::SpawnWaveImmediate(Wave)` performs a 50/50 coin flip to randomly, uniformly decide which of the two sides (right xor left) the wave should spawn at.

+The results of the coin flips are indeed uniformly distributed, because they are implemented as the check `Random.value < 0.5f`, and [Random.value](https://docs.unity3d.com/ScriptReference/Random-value.html) is a Unity api that samples a float in the continuous range $[0, 1]$ for which "*Any given float value between 0.0 and 1.0, including both 0.0 and 1.0, will appear on average approximately once every ten million random samples.*"

+## Day

+The method `List<DirectorEvent> Day::GenerateEvents(int)` is a central method of the `Day` class.
+Namely, it schedules a wave iff. its `Day.wave != null`.

+The method `void Director::AddCycle()` actually implements the logic of scheduling normal days, bloodmoon days (called "bossDays"), and the safe days after a bloodmoon (called "recoveryDays").
+Namely, the method `void Director::AddCycle()` generates a list of days, and on each day individually invokes `void Director::AddDay(Day)`, which in turn calls `List<DirectorEvent> Day::GenerateEvents(int)` to schedule all necessary events for any given `Day` object.

+**TODO**: Look deeper into the implementation of `void Director::AddCycle()` to figure out how normal days, bloodmoons and recovery days work!
+How to work a seed into this???

 ## Chest